joseayram/timeline-sc/README.md

 3. **Run**: rackup

-## How can i use?
+## How

-Create a yaml config file with the name that you decide (without spaces) and the .yml extension and put into /public/estimates/
+Create a yaml file with the name that you want (without spaces) and put into /public/estimates/

-Complete the information for your config.
-The structure for the file is the next:
+Add information as needed following the structure:

 1. month: This action display a circle with the month name.
 2. iteration: is the node for iteration. **You shouldn't put any text here**.